jellyb3e/cmpm-121-f25-d3-juliamanou/PLAN.md

 ### D3.c: Object persistence

+Key technical challenge: Can your software accurately remember the state of map cells even when they scroll off the screen?
+Key gameplay challenge: Can you fix a gameplay bug where players can farm tokens by moving into and out of a region repeatedly to get access to fresh resources?

 #### D3.c Steps

 - [x] implement a map that stores modified cells and their point values